schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 D_egan %>% as_tbl_obs()
 ```

 *Note* that ToT has been log-transformed for compliance with the assumptions of Linear Models.
-Generally, the advice is to use a Generalized Linear Model instead [#GLM, #exgaussian].
+Generally, the advice is to use a Generalized Linear Model instead \@ref(exgauss-reg).

 Egan's claim is a two-way encounter to which we added the tasks as a third population.
 However, our data seemed to require a fourth random effect, which essentially is an interaction effect between tasks and websites: how easy a task is, largely depends on the webite where it is carried out.
 For example, one university website could present the library  on the homepage, whereas another websites hides it deep in its navigation structure.
 The following grid of histogram shows the marginal distributions of human and non-human populations.
 The individual plots were created using the following code template: